peterhoglund/Calendar-Library/README.md

 ### CalendarLocale
 CalendarLocale is used by Calendar objects to represent the correct localized versions of weekday and month names.
 All Calendar objects get a default English CalendarLocale assigned at creation.
-You can create a new CalendarLocale resource and set new localized names in the Inspector.
+You can create a new CalendarLocale resource and set new localized names in the Inspector as well as the locale's standard Date Format.
 You can assign a new CalendarLocale to any Calendar object.

 ## Features